10 Best Things to Do in Bath: Places to Visit (2023 Edition)

 Bath Essentials Checklist:

-- A good quality raincoat (it tends to rain often in the UK)
+- A good quality raincoat (it rains often in the UK)

 - A decent pair of walking shoes (there’s a lot of walking in this city)